LM1997610/AdvancedML/Assignment_2/README.md

 A fully connected layer is used for the classification.

-Techniques of geometric and color space **data-augmentations** to improve generalization.
+Techniques of geometric and color space **data-augmentation** to improve generalization.

 [Assignment outline](https://nbviewer.org/github/LM1997610/AdavancedML/blob/main/Assignment_2/AML_Assignment_2_ConvNets.pdf)